UK Edition. Click here for US version.

 • liver problems (symptoms include yellowing of the skin and eyes)

-• kidney damage or kidney failure (symptoms include passing more or less urine than usual,
+• kidney damage or kidney failure (symptoms include passing more or less urine than usual, blood in

-increased urinary frequency or urgency, painful urination, urinating frequently at night
+frequency or urgency, painful urination, urinating frequently at night

 • changes in blood (symptoms may include fever, sore throat, mouth ulcers, flu-like symptoms,